Shantom/DailyDungeon/README.md

 ### Other Classes

-To make the handlers code clear and organized, I implemented several classes and data for soft coding, including Character, Mob, Battle, Maze, Data, and their methods for the handlers to use.
-For more details, see Chapter [Module Design](#Module Design).
+To make the handlers code clear and organized, several classes and data were implemented, including Character, Mob, Battle, Maze, Data, and their methods for the handlers to use.
+For more details, see section [7 Module Design](#Module Design).

 ## Module Design

 ### Handlers

 The intent handlers are in the `hello_world.py` file, which is the lambda function entry.
-This part has been explained in section [Intent Handlers](#Intent Handers).
+This part has been explained in section [6.4 Intent Handlers](#Intent Handlers).

 ### Character & Mob

-This module includes `Character`, `TempChraracter` and `Mob`.
+This module includes `Character`, `TempChararacter` and `Mob`.

 #### Character

-Lin's game statistics, including attack, defense, last offline time, messages and etc., are taken as attributes in `Character` class.
-It has methods `to_dict` and `from_dict` to convert them to Python dict format and load from a Python dict.
+Lin's game statistics, including attack, defense, last offline time, messages and etc., are represented as attributes in `Character` class.
+It has methods `to_dict` and `from_dict` to put these values to Python dictionary and retrieve them from the dictionary.

 The `claim_loot` method calculates how long it has been since the user last logged out.
 According to the time difference, along with the floor value, it gives Lin a certain number of EXPs.
 When Lin's EXP value meets the number to level up, Lin levels up and increases his statistics.
-If a skill should be acquired on this level, a message will be stored to notice the player.
+If a skill should be acquired on this level, the player will be notified.

 The `battle_with_boss` method takes a parameter of `TempCharacter`.
 It retrieves the floor-related boss.
 It creates a `Battle` object to manage the whole battle between Lin and the boss.
 When it finished, it returns the result and battle log.

 #### TempCharacter

-This class is to store the temporary statistics obtained in random events.
-It has similar attributes with `Character` plus attack gauge and cast gauge.
+This class stores the temporary statistics obtained in random events.
+It has similar attributes as a`Character` as well as attack gauge and cast gauge.

 Also, it has `process` method requiring parameters of current room and character.
 Depending on the room's type, i.e., the random event, it modifies its attributes.